BukGet/api/docs/PACKAGING_README.txt

 1) All BukGet Packages are Zip files.

-2) BukGet Packages are required to have plugins, lib, and lib folders in the package root.
+2) BukGet Packages are required to have plugins, lib, and etc folders in the package root.
 These folder can be empty, however are needed in order to pass the check.